ibm-cloud-docs/containers/cs_cluster_scaling.md

 _Figure: Autoscaling a cluster up and down._
 ![Autoscaling a cluster up and down GIF](images/cluster-autoscaler-x3.gif){: gif}

 1. The cluster has four worker nodes in two worker pools that are spread across two zones.
-Each pool has one worker node per zone, but **Worker Pool A** has a machine type of `u2c.2x4` and **Worker Pool B** has a machine type of `b2c.4x16`.
+Each pool has one worker node per zone, but **Worker Pool A** has a flavor of `u2c.2x4` and **Worker Pool B** has a flavor of `b2c.4x16`.
 Your total compute resources are roughly 10 cores (2 cores x 2 worker nodes for **Worker Pool A**, and 4 cores x 2 worker nodes for **Worker Pool B**).
 Your cluster currently runs a workload that requests 6 of these 10 cores.
 Additional computing resources are taken up on each worker node by the [reserved resources](/docs/containers?topic=containers-planning_worker_nodes#resource_limit_node) that are required to run the cluster, worker nodes, and any add-ons such as the cluster autoscaler.
 2. The cluster autoscaler is configured to manage both worker pools with the following minimum and maximum size-per-zone:
     *  **Worker Pool A**: `minSize=1`, `maxSize=5`.
     *  **Worker Pool B**: `minSize=1`, `maxSize=2`.